Quentin Tarantino

 Tarantino has mixed roots: Italian, Irish, and Cherokee Indian

 In 1971, Connie filed for divorce again.
-Even before that, due to the extreme busyness of the adults, television became Quentin's primary educator.
-He attended a private Christian school, and his academic performance, along with his discipline, worsened each year.
-After speaking with his mother, Tarantino dropped out at 15.
+Even before then, with the adults constantly busy, television basically raised Quentin.
+He attended a private Christian school, and his grades and behavior got worse every year.
+After talking it over with his mother, Tarantino dropped out at 15.

 Tarantino spent his childhood in Knoxville, Tennessee